 - Within 90 calendar days, DEC will provide a JD letter indicating the status of jurisdictional wetlands (i.e., positive or negative) within your requested area.

-A negative parcel JD means there are no protected wetlands or adjacent areas within the area indicated in your request and you do not require a wetland permit for any activities within the defined parcels.
+A negative parcel JD means there are no protected wetlands or adjacent areas within the area indicated in your request, and you do not require an Article 24 permit for any activities within the defined parcels.
+However, a federal wetland permit may be required and you should contact the U.S. Army Corps of Engineers for further compliance guidance.
+A positive parcel JD means there are protected wetlands and/or adject areas within the area indicated in your request.
+A Project JD is required to determine if a wetland permit may be needed.

 A positive parcel JD means there are protected wetlands and/or adject areas within the area indicated in your request.
 A Project JD is required to determine if a wetland permit may be needed.